cicerocamargo/CombineIntro/README.md

     .store(in: &cancellables)
 ```

+This would also work fine.
 However, we would be creating a retain cycle with the following code:

 ```
 isRefreshingPublisher